 Types of research projects supported

 The BII supports both gestational projects and more fully fledged proposals.
 Pioneering interdisciplinary research sometimes requires a period of open-ended exploration and time to build strong teams.
 By helping gestational projects, the BII can facilitate experimental freedom with low risk, or it can boost more developed projects that are still small in scale or require only modest resources.
 More mature projects oriented towards sharply defined outcomes may benefit from leveraging BII support in order to attract more external funding.
-More information about applying for BII funding and support is available here.
+The application form for BII funding is here.

 Engagement with Balliol alumni